aknutas/aknutas.github.io/publications.md

 Find a partial list of my academic publications below, sorted by areas of interest.
 Preprint PDFs are linked where available for your convenience.

 #### Civic Tech
+Palacin, V., Ferrario, M. A., Hsieh, G., Knutas, A., Wolff, A., & Porras, J. (2021).
+Human Values and Digital Citizen Science Interactions.
+International Journal of Human-Computer Studies, 102605. ([ScienceDirect](https://doi.org/10.1016/j.ijhcs.2021.102605) open access)

 Knutas, A., Palacin, V., Wolff, A., & Hyrynsalmi, S. (2020).
 Local Solutions with Global Reach - Can Civic Tech Benefit from Open Source Software Ecosystem Practises?
 In *CSCW 2020 Workshop on Civic Technologies: Research, Practice, and Open Challenges*.
-ACM. ([Preprint from workshop website](https://cscwcivictechnologies.wordpress.com/papers/))
+ACM. ([Preprint from LUTPub](https://lutpub.lut.fi/handle/10024/162253) \| [Workshop proceedings](https://arxiv.org/abs/2012.00515))

 Knutas, A., & Petersen, A. (2019).
 The Effect of Civic Knowledge and Attitudes on CS Student Work Preferences.
 In *Proceedings of the 19th Koli Calling International Conference on Computing Education Research (Koli Calling ’19)*.
 Association for Computing Machinery, New York, NY, USA, Article 37, 1–2. ([ACM](https://doi.org/10.1145/3364510.3366159) \| [Preprint from arXiv](https://arxiv.org/abs/2001.11810))